-Our business could be adversely affected by conditions in the U.S. and global economies, the United States and global financial markets and adverse geopolitical and macroeconomic developments, including rising inflation rates, the ongoing COVID-19 pandemic, the conflict between Ukraine and Russia and related sanctions, bank failures, and economic uncertainties related to these conditions.
+Our business could be adversely affected by conditions in the U.S. and global economies, the United States and global financial markets and adverse geopolitical and macroeconomic developments, including high inflation, the conflicts in Ukraine and the Middle East and related sanctions, bank failures, and economic uncertainties related to these conditions.